Greeniio/StrengthMeter/README.md

 your own screenshot.
 -->

-## <your-project-name>
+## Strength Meter

-a brief description of your project goes here
+a game that determines how strong your finger pressure is compared to others